laminas/laminas-view/doc/book/helpers/advanced-usage.md

 > Then we would write a factory like the following:
 >
 > ```php
-> use Zend\ServiceManager\AbstractPluginManager;
+> use Laminas\ServiceManager\AbstractPluginManager;
 >
 > class SpecialPurposeFactory
 > {
 >     public function __invoke($container)
 >     {
 >         if (! $container instanceof AbstractPluginManager) {
->             // zend-servicemanager v3. v2 passes the helper manager directly.
+>             // laminas-servicemanager v3. v2 passes the helper manager directly.
 >             $container = $container->get('ViewHelperManager');
 >         }
 >